 Baltic Sea Strategy Forum 2018

 This is particularly the case for the Baltic Sea area where a relatively small sea is adjoined by a large number of nations with increasingly common security concerns.
 Baltic Sea defence and security policy issues are thus to a large extent international from the outset – both in terms of ‘downstream’ cooperation on defence and security activities (operations, exercises, training, information sharing, etc.), and in terms of ‘upstream’ cooperation on capability development, planning, education, and so on.
-For this reason the Baltic Sea Strategy Forum 2018 will convene scholars, researchers and military personnel (MoD, Joint Staffs, Naval Staffs), from around the Baltic Sea and beyond, with a view to discuss and identify conditions and potentials for defence and security cooperation – focused on, but not limited to, the maritime domain - in the Baltic Sea context.
+For this reason the Baltic Sea Strategy Forum 2018 convened scholars, researchers and military personnel (MoD, Joint Staffs, Naval Staffs), from around the Baltic Sea and beyond, with a view to discuss and identify conditions and potentials for defence and security cooperation – focused on, but not limited to, the maritime domain - in the Baltic Sea context.

 The Baltic Sea Strategy Forum is an annual symposium convened on a rotating basis by the institutional members of the steering committee – Åbo Akademi University, the Swedish Defence University, the Institute for Security Policy at Kiel University and the Centre for Military Studies at the University of Copenhagen – or by their partners.
 The symposium has a focus on strategy in the maritime domain ‘on the Baltic Sea and from the Baltic sea’ and brings together scholars and practitioners from nations around – or with an interest in – the Baltic Sea area, and aims to provide a useful platform for free, frank and innovative strategic debate.